xcart/xcart-docs/_pages/kb_en/modules/pay_with_amazon/index.md

 order: 100
 published: true
 ---
 The addon Pay with Amazon has been updated and renamed to Amazon Pay.
+See the section on {% link "Amazon Pay" ref_mri0tPhM %}